Industry-Leading Real Estate Assessments

 - Small Balance Loan (SBL) Reports

 An integral part of the Agency management team is a dedicated Small Balance Loan (SBL) team that manages and executes a high volume of these assignments in all regions of the U.S.

 - Green Reports

 Green Reports, also known as Water and Energy Audits, are comprised of an audit and analysis of existing energy and water systems to identify opportunities to reduce consumption through capital investment.

 - Environmental Consulting

 Phase I Environmental Site Assessments identify recognized environmental conditions that could be a hazard to tenants, affect property value, mitigate owner or lender liability, and minimize construction delays caused by unforeseen conditions.
 These Phase I assessments help establish that “all appropriate inquiries” have been performed prior to purchase, to establish a viable defense as an innocent landowner under the Comprehensive Environmental Response Compensation Liability Act (CERCLA).
 Environmental scopes can be enhanced to identify and consult on asbestos, lead-based paint, indoor air quality, mold or other contaminants as required by the client.

 - Phase I Site Assessments (Phase I ESA)

 The Phase I ESA process includes site reconnaissance, regulatory database research, interviews and a final report completed in accordance with the ASTM standard.
 Environmental site assessors perform a thorough inspection of the onsite operations of the property, whether office, residential, retail or industrial.
 If site history includes regulatory enforcement, file reviews and regulator interviews can provide greater certainty regarding environmental liability.

-- Phase II Site Assessments (Phase II ESA)
+- Phase II Site Assessment (Phase II ESA) Oversight

 A Phase II ESA is normally undertaken to investigate environmental uncertainties or risks identified in a Phase I ESA and often includes subsurface investigations to determine the presence of water, soil, or vapor contamination.
 Phase II ESA professionals collect and analyze samples of soil, soil vapor, and/or groundwater to evaluate potential impact.
 CBRE can also provide additional services to move sites toward environmental regulatory closure.